Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Generative Adversarial Networks

 \subsubsection{Data Augmentation}

 Augmenting training data to increase the quantity of training data is often common practice; when training GANs the types of augmentations permitted are limited to more simple augmentations such as cropping and flipping to prevent the generator from creating undesired artefacts.
-Several approaches independently proposed applying augmentations to all discriminator inputs, allowing more substantial augmentations to be used \cite{zhao2020differentiable, zhao2020image, tran2021data, karras2020training}.
-For instance, a WGAN can be trained with augmentations with
+Several approaches independently proposed applying augmentations to all discriminator inputs, allowing more substantial augmentations to be used \cite{zhao2020differentiable, zhao2020image, tran2021data, karras2020training}; the training procedure for a WGAN with augmentations is

 where $T$ is a random augmentation.
 These approaches have been shown to improve sample quality on equivalent architectures and stabilise training.
 Each work offers a different perspective on why augmentation is so effective: the increased quantity of training data in conjunction with the more difficult discrimination task prevents overfitting and in turn collapse \cite{Brock2019LargeScaleGAN}, notably this applies even on very small datasets (100 samples); the nature of GAN training leads to the generated and data distributions having non-overlapping supports, complicating training \cite{sonderby2017amortised}, strong augmentations may cause these distributions to overlap further.
 If an augmentation is differentiable and represents an invertible transformation of the data space's distribution, then the JS-divergence is invariant, and the generator is guaranteed to not create augmented samples \cite{tran2021data, karras2020training}.